silverscreen/silverscreen.github.io/_posts/2020-07-12-My-adventures-with-Django-Part-Two.md

 </form>
 ```

-The `method="post"` method attribute specifies how to send our form-data, in this case to the URL specified within the `action` attribute `"{% url 'polls:vote' question.id %}"`.
+The `method="post"` method attribute specifies how to send our form-data, in this case to the URL specified within the `action` attribute `"url 'polls:vote' question.id"`.
 The **form-data** can be sent as either:
 * **URL variables** `method="get"`.
 * Or as a **HTTP post transaction** with `method="post"`.

 Whenever creating a form that alters data server-side, use `method="post"` (as opposed to `method="get"`), this is a general rule for Web development.

 As we're creating a POST form (which can have the effect of modifying data), we need to consider **security** and **Cross Site Request Forgeries**.
-Thankfully Django has a system for protecting against such things, therefore all POST forms that are targeted at internal URLs should  use `{% csrf_token %}` **template tag**.
+Thankfully Django has a system for protecting against such things, therefore all POST forms that are targeted at internal URLs should  use `csrf_token` **template tag**.

 _To summarise a **Cross-site request forgery**, also known as **one-click attack** or **session riding** and abbreviated as CSRF or XSRF, is a type of malicious exploit of a website where unauthorized commands are transmitted from a user that the web application trusts._